ayush7788/upm/README.md

 # Supported Distributions
 At this time only two distros are supported!
-1. Arch Linux (pacman)
+1. pacman
-2. Ubuntu (apt)
+2. apt
+3. dnf

 # Installation
 To install upm, just clone the repo and run install.sh as root.

 If you want to install using sch(available at https://github.com/ayush7788/sch), a codefile is included for help!

+If you are running UPM for first time, make sure you are running it as root!
+So that it can generate some config files.

 # Usage
-When you will install "upm", it will read a file "/etc/os-release" to identify the distribution.
+When you will run "upm", it will identify your package manager and generate a config in /usr/share/upm/config
 1. To install a package
 > upm install "pkg-name"
 2. To uninstall a package